GridControl-Team/GridControl/BOTCONTROL.rst

     @CELL_RESOURCE
     @CELL_ROBOT

 ``@LOOK`` 1 argument (direction).
-It will push either a 1 or a 0 onto your stack, depending if the grid cell in the direction provided has a resource or not.
+It will push a identification constant onto your stack, depending on what is located within that targeted grid cell.

 ``@MOVE`` 1 argument (direction).
 Move your bot into the direction provided.
 Pushes a 1 onto the stack for now (moves atm always succeed)